ADVERTISEMENT

 Sound generation: Sampling

-Included accessories: Power supply unit, music stand, single foot switch as sustain pedal (optional sustain pedal and triple pedal)
+Included accessories: Power supply, music stand, single foot switch as sustain pedal (optional sustain pedal and triple pedal)

 Piano app: Casio Chordana Play for Piano (free of charge, available for iOS & Android)